marcopennekamp/lore/specification/structs-traits-shapes.md

 }
 ```

-##### Implementing Traits
+##### Extending Traits

-A struct can **implement** any number of traits.
+A struct can **extend** any number of traits.
 This will make the struct a **subtype** of each of its traits.
 Since a struct is always a concrete type, **all abstract functions** of the traits will have to be implemented for the struct.
 This is implicitly handled by the constraints governing abstract functions and doesn't need to be handled specially for structs.

-A struct can also implement **shape types**.
+A struct can also extend **shape types**.
 This will require the struct to declare properties in such a way that the struct subtypes the given shape type(s).

 ###### Syntax Example